-If you love chocolate and bananas this Chocolate Espresso Banana Bread is the best!
-An indulgent chocolatey bread with a hint of banana and melty chocolate chips in each bite is insanely delicious!
-Welcome to your new favorite chocolate bread… or should we say banana bread?
+If you love chocolate and bananas, this Chocolate Espresso Banana Bread is for you!
+An indulgent chocolatey bread with a hint of banana and melty chocolate chips in each bite is insanely delicious.

 This bread contains espresso powder which doesn't actually add an espresso flavor but it enhances the chocolate flavor in the bread.
 If you add a larger amount of espresso powder then it could provide an actual hint of espresso flavor but it is mostly used in smaller amounts to give the chocolate an extra punch.